Skip to content

 MethodSignatureDescription

-useuse(handler) → HttpServerRegister a middleware
+useuse(handler) → HttpServerRegister global middleware

-getget(path, handler) → HttpServerRegister GET route
+getget(path, ...middlewares, handler) → HttpServerRegister GET route

-postpost(path, handler) → HttpServerRegister POST route
+postpost(path, ...middlewares, handler) → HttpServerRegister POST route

-putput(path, handler) → HttpServerRegister PUT route
+putput(path, ...middlewares, handler) → HttpServerRegister PUT route

-deletedelete(path, handler) → HttpServerRegister DELETE route
+deletedelete(path, ...middlewares, handler) → HttpServerRegister DELETE route

-patchpatch(path, handler) → HttpServerRegister PATCH route
+patchpatch(path, ...middlewares, handler) → HttpServerRegister PATCH route

-allall(path, handler) → HttpServerRegister catch-all route
+allall(path, ...middlewares, handler) → HttpServerRegister catch-all route

 listenlisten(port) → voidStart server on given port